Fear of children

-Fear of children, hatred of children, or occasionally called paedophobia, is fear triggered by the presence or thinking of children or infants.
-It is an emotional state of fear, disdain, aversion, or prejudice toward children or youth.
+Fear of children, occasionally called paedophobia, is fear triggered by the presence or thinking of children or infants.
+It is an emotional state of fear, disdain, aversion, or prejudice toward children.
 Paedophobia is in some usages identical to ephebiphobia.

 The fear of children has been diagnosed and treated by psychiatrists, with studies examining the effects of multiple forms of treatment.
 Studies have identified the fear of children as a factor affecting biological conception in humans.